klimbeta/klimbeta/docs/reference/CompType/BetaBauen.md

 ![Bauhaus](/Bauhaus.png)

-BetaBauen has the most amusing name of all comps, but is the most complex of all the BetaComp types since competitors (BetaBauers) must be both skilled at setting and [BetaClimbing](/guide/What/WhatBeta).
+Is the most complex of all the BetaComp types since competitors (BetaBauers) must be both skilled at setting and [BetaClimbing](/guide/What/WhatBeta).

 Setters set a Route or Wall then climb it themselves or another team member climbs it.